 These windows have similar benefits to sliding windows and are perfect for places with limited openings.
 Insect/safety screens can also be installed for secure ventilation.
 However, the similarities stop there.

-Awning windows have smaller openings and are a better option for rooms that require less ventilation.
+Aluminium awning windows have smaller openings and are a better option for rooms that require less ventilation.
 These windows can be left open throughout the night even when it is raining and provides natural ventilation when other windows cannot.

 - Double-hung windows